goofy2k/MIDI-sequencer/README.md

   - only add a patch inside files
   - do not move or rename files to prevent a cascade of changes
   - just place a //FCKX patch near the change, so you can find them back with Search Everthing
-  - REDO the work starting form v6b or 7
+  - REDO the work starting form v6b or 7 until you reach the status of v9